Shreya-Sebastian/Software_Architecture_PoC/journals/shreya_sebastian.md

 After working through some bugs, the simulation now runs successfully.
 It confirms that the disconnected sensor can upload its entire backlog of historical data without loss (1 hour).
 I polished the PoC a bit and created a readme file (2 hours).
 In the report, I discussed how the different components of the PoC tackle the problems of data loss and scalability and created a simple diagram to visualise the architecture (4 hours).
 I also wrote a section comparing the use of different cloud models for our system (1 hour 30 minutes).

+## Week 7
+I updated the context analysis section to be in line with the feedback we got earlier and added a context diagram (2 hours).
+I also reworked the ethical implications section to be a bit less redundant and made other small edits (1 hour).